 The tungsten crucibles currently on the market are mainly made by three processes: sintering, stamping, and spinning.
 Different processes will make tungsten crucibles have different ranges of use.
 Tungsten crucibles are generally made of pure tungsten plates, tungsten sheets, and pure tungsten rods processed by corresponding processes.

-Because tungsten has a relatively high melting point and boiling point, good strength, abrasion resistance, corrosion resistance, high thermal conductivity, and small thermal expansion coefficient, you must be extra cautious in the process of manufacturing tungsten crucibles to avoid unnecessary losses.
+Because tungsten has a relatively high melting point and boiling point, good strength, abrasion resistance, corrosion resistance, high thermal conductivity, and a small thermal expansion coefficient, you must be extra cautious in the process of manufacturing tungsten crucibles to avoid unnecessary losses.

 Because the melting point of tungsten is as high as 3410°C, tungsten crucibles are widely used as core vessels in industrial furnaces such as sapphire single crystal growth furnaces, quartz glass melting furnaces, rare earth smelting furnaces, etc. Its working temperature is generally above 2000°C.